Tree Advisory Board

 Pursuant to Section 2-108 of the Village’s Code of Ordinances, the purpose of the Village of Palmetto Bay Tree Board is to promote the general welfare and to encourage the preservation of green space and the environment by encouraging the village, through a group of concerned volunteer citizens charged by ordinance, with reviewing and making recommendations as to developing and administering a comprehensive tree management program.
-A tree board would assist the village in developing an urban or community forestry program, and ultimately, an annual, systematic management of the village's tree resources, including, tree planting, maintenance and removal program for trees on streets, parks and other public places.
+The tree board assists the village in developing an urban or community forestry program, and ultimately, an annual, systematic management of the village's tree resources, including, tree planting, maintenance and removal program for trees on streets, parks and other public places.

 Administration of the village's tree program ultimately to be recognized as consistent with the National Arbor Day Foundation.
 The Village of Palmetto Bay tree program shall be administered by the department of public works.
 To assist in administering the program, the village council may appoint an advisory tree board.
 An arborist may be utilized as part of the tree board review process.
 In becoming a Tree City USA designated municipality, the village would need to expend approximately $50,000, in each year, at $2.00, per capita to maintain the designation.

 The Board meets on the last Monday of every month at 5:00 pm, except holidays.
 Please click on the calendar menu option on the left side menu bar for upcoming meeting information.

 Members of the general public may provide public comments by using the online Public Comment Form, which will be read into the record, or may appear in person to provide public comments.

 For more information about upcoming meetings, please visit our online calendar.